S32-PAMS/PAMS-Docs/src/site/notes/Guides/For Testers.md

 ---
-dg-publish: true
-dg-home:
-tags:
-  - run
-  - middleware
-  - software
+{"dg-publish":true,"permalink":"/Guides/For Testers/","tags":["run","middleware","software"],"noteIcon":""}
 ---

 > [!abstract] How to run the test code
 > This page contains instructions on how to run loadtesting.
+The test can be found under PAMS-Software.

-# Running the Tests
+# Running the Load Tests

 ## Setting the load to be tested